clausreinke/typescript-tools/README.md

 From-source compilation should not be necessary, as a pre-compiled `bin/tss.js` is included, as well as a `bin/lib.d.ts`.
 You might want to modify `bin/defaultLibs.d.ts`, if you want other declaration files included by default.
 (TODO: get rid of defaultLibs)

-If you do want to compile from source, you need the typescript sources (I used the master branch, see `CHANGES.txt` for details):
+If you do want to compile from source:

   ```
   # install git and node/npm, then